nowfifathima/SCT_DA_1/README.md

-**Data Analyst  -  Task 01**
+#  Data Analyst Internship - Task 01

-**Sales Dashboard Analysis**
+## Sales Dashboard Analysis

-**Project Overview**
+###  Project Overview

 This project focuses on analyzing sales data and creating an interactive dashboard using Microsoft Excel.
-The dashboard helps visualize key business metrics such as sales, profit, and regional performance.
+The dashboard helps visualize key Zbusiness metrics such as sales, profit, and regional performance.

 **Tools Used**